Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

   - /tutorials/en-peakboard-designer-basics.html
 ---

-The Peakboard Designer is a desktop application for Windows computers, which you can download [here](https://peakboard.com/en/peakboard-designer/?utm_source=HelpCenter&utm_medium=Link&utm_campaign=GetStarted_Article).
+The Peakboard Designer is a desktop application for Windows computers, which you can [download here](https://peakboard.com/en/peakboard-designer/?utm_source=HelpCenter&utm_medium=Link&utm_campaign=GetStarted_Article).
 You may need installation permissions from the system administrator to install it.

 In this article we will explain your first steps with the Peakboard Designer and show you how to create your first visualization.
-Watch our [video tutorials](https://help.peakboard.com/tutorials/en-video-overview.html) for additional help.
+If needed, please watch our [video tutorials](https://help.peakboard.com/tutorials/en-video-overview.html) for additional help.

 # 1. Welcome to the Peakboard Designer